hoglundb/DotNetWebGL/README.md

 ## Project Overview

 This project demonstrates **asynchronous asset loading** in a **Unity WebGL application** with a **.NET backend**.
 The goal is to dynamically load assets at runtime from a remote server, reducing initial load times and improving performance.
 This repository consists of both the Unity Editor application and the .Net Visual Studio project.
-You can clone the repository or view it in action on my site [here](http://www.brianhoglundportfolio.com/).
+You can clone the repository or view it in action on my site here [http://www.brianhoglundportfolio.com/](http://www.brianhoglundportfolio.com/).

 ### Key Features:
 - **WebGL Deployment**: Unity WebGL game runs directly in the browser.